ooovenenoso/Warfare-X-RCE/README.md

 ## Overview

-Warfare X RCE (Rust Console Edition) WebApp is a full-stack platform for the Warfare X community on Rust Console Edition.
+Warfare X RCE (Rust Console Edition) WebApp is a full-stack platform for the Warfare community on Rust Console Edition.
 Built with Next.js and Supabase, it lets players purchase credits and in-game kits, while providing administrators with real-time sales analytics and package management tools.

 ### Features